Frederick P. Stluka

 • Demos, Documentation, Training

-• Taught team members how to use JetBrains IntelliJ IDEA, Microsoft Script Debugger, CVS, and other development tools.
+• Taught team members how to use JetBrains IntelliJ IDEA, MS Script Debugger, CVS, and other development tools

 • Configuration Management